 Explore the classical medieval village

-Trekking towards village tour provides an opportunity to witness the traditional life of local people settling around.
-You will get a true insight into the culture, tradition, and custom of Nepalese with their lifestyles.
+Trekking towards the village tour provides an opportunity to witness the traditional life of local people settling around.
+You will get a true insight into the culture, tradition, and customs of Nepalese with their lifestyles.

 Nepal has several options for adventure sports.
 Adventures in Nepal are innumerable from bungee jump to paragliding.
 Adventure sports provide a fantastic experience of terrains, beautiful vistas, and delightful nature.
 Skydiving, zip flying, thermal paragliding, par hawking, ultra-light, bungee, and white-water rafting are some of the adventure sports you can indulge in while in Nepal for an unforgettable and exhilarating experience.